Wren6991/Hazard3/Contributing.md

 * Improvements and expansion to the example SoC
 * Bug fixes for the example SoC
 * Porting the example SoC to new FPGA platforms
-	* Preferably ones supported by Yosys + nextpnr, with a fairly inexpensive commercially-available development board that I can order for testing
+	* Preferably ones supported by Yosys + nextpnr, with an inexpensive commercially-available development board that I can order for testing
 * Improvements to automation and scripting
 * Improvements to RTL in project dependencies like `example_soc/libfpga/`
-* General project maintenance such as accidental use of SSH URLs for submodules
+* General project maintenance (such as fixing accidental use of SSH URLs for submodules)

 Please do not raise pull requests for the following:

 * Changes to RTL sources in the top-level `hdl/` directory
 * Cosmetic changes (except for comment-only changes)
-	* The cosmetic value does not outweigh the cost of review, nor the possibility of introducing a regression

-### Core RTL
+### Changes to Core RTL

-I will not merge pull requests which modify hardware sources in the `hdl/` directory.
-I will close such a pull request without reading the patch.
-The contents of the `hdl/` directory have a **single author**; I refuse to expose anybody taping out Hazard3 to the possibility of your employer chasing you for your contribution by harassing them legally.
-A contribution agreement does not solve this, because you may sign it without the legal capability to do so, and **what is taped out cannot be taped back in.** If you are reading this as a software engineer, please understand that the ASIC industry is more hostile to open-source projects than the software industry is, and I am trying my hardest to build a core that other people can safely use.
+I do not merge pull requests which modify hardware sources in the `hdl/` directory.
+I close these pull requests without reading the patch.

+The contents of the `hdl/` directory have a single author.
+I will not expose people taping out Hazard3 to the possibility of your employer chasing you for your contribution by harassing them legally.
+A contribution agreement does not solve this, because you may sign it without the legal capability to do so, and **what is taped out cannot be taped back in.**

+If you are reading this as a software engineer, please understand that the ASIC industry is more hostile to open-source projects than the software industry is, and I am trying my hardest to build a core that other people can safely use.

 (I am not trying to be obstructive; if a community fork of Hazard3 gets traction I am happy to contribute and help out with issues and questions.
 However, the core RTL in this repository will remain single-author.)